Key Lime Pie Smoothie:

 I was really feeling like some key lime pie, but I was really not feeling like making one.
 And THIS happened.
-If you don’t have the banana bone broth protein that is no problem, you can use any high quality vanilla flavored protein or unsweetened protein powder.
+I love using the Bone Broth Power protein (vanilla flavor) in this but any high quality vanilla flavored protein or unsweetened protein powder will work.

 Add more/less stevia depending on how sweet you like it.
 You can also add more leafy greens if you really want to pack a punch.